barionleg/cesium.wiki.gs/Material-System-Details.md

    * This will slightly impact the lighting code.
 * Allow the material to modify the surface normal.
    * Add a third GLSL function that materials can optionally implement called `agi_getMaterialNormal` that takes and returns a normal.
    * Implement a bump map material using this.
+Implement a normal map material too.
 * Add the world-space eye direction, i.e. the vector from the camera to the fragment in world coordinates, to `agi_getMaterial*` (or do we only need it for `agi_getMaterialDiffuseComponent` initially?).
 Use this to implement:
    * A diffuse reflective material that uses an environment map for reflection, and a 2D texture for the diffuse component.
 Blend these with a `reflectivity` parameter.
    * A diffuse refractive material that also uses an environment map.
 Expose the two indices of refraction.